Bell correlations between light and vibration at ambient conditions: Experimental Methods

-Since we use polarising beam splitters to route the photons in the short and long path of the unbalanced interferometer, the polarisation is the only degree of freedom that distinguishes between the early and late time bin after the Stokes and anti-Stokes photons are temporally overlapped.
+\paragraph{Time-bin to polarisation qubit mapping} Since we use polarising beam splitters to route the photons in the short and long path of the unbalanced interferometer, the polarisation is the only degree of freedom that distinguishes between the early and late time bin after the Stokes and anti-Stokes photons are temporally overlapped.
 More specifically, Raman photons originating from the early time are vertically polarised, and those from the late time bin are horizontally polarised.

-\subsection{Detection}
+\paragraph{Detection}

 After the laser rejection filters, the Raman signal is spatially filtered by coupling it into a S630-HP single mode fiber (Thorlabs, FC/PC).
 Polarisation control paddles are used to maintain the same linear polarisation before and after the fiber.
 The signal is collimated after the fiber and sent onto a tunable long pass filter, where the Stokes field is transmitted and the anti-Stokes field is reflected, after which the two fields enter the two detection apparatuses labelled `Alice' and `Bob', respectively.
 The birefringence introduced by this filter - especially for the reflected beam, which has a very strong wavelength and angle dependence - cannot be easily compensated, and we attribute the main loss of visibility to this element.